priyaaaryan/Note-Taker/README.md

 ## Assignment

-Create an applicationthat can be used to write, save and delete notes using an Express.js back end and will save and retrieve note data from a JSON file.
+Create an application that can be used to write, save and delete notes using an Express.js back end and will save and retrieve note data from a JSON file.

 ## Demo